Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Discussion

-We have proposed post-processing methods for handling equality of opportunity and equalized odds in rankings, requiring handling of problems induced by position bias.
-They are applicable in many internet-industry applications as they are tailored towards scalability, have a relatively low engineering footprint, and can be relatively easily added on top of existing machine-learning/AI pipelines.
+We have proposed post-processing methods for handling equality of opportunity and equalized odds in relevance score-based rankings and suggested simple mechanisms for controlling the fairness versus performance trade-off.
+Our post-processing approaches are applicable in many internet-industry applications as they are tailored towards scalability, have a relatively low engineering footprint, and, unlike in-processing methods, can be relatively easily added on top of existing machine-learning/AI pipelines.

+We explicitly handled the position bias issue while implicitly assuming that the labels are unbiased.
+In the presence of label bias, methodology such as \cite{JiangNachum20}, which provides a mechanism for imputing debiased labels, can be applied prior to the methods developed in this paper.
+We considered equality of opportunity and equalized odds as the definition of fairness, which amounts to providing equal opportunity or exposure to equally qualified candidates in a ranking irrespective of their protected attribute status.
+Here equal qualification is determined by the observed response (i.e., $Y=1$ corresponds to qualified candidates) after correcting for position bias.
+We note that there are several other existing definitions of fairness that we do not cover in this work, including predictive rate parity \cite{ZafarEtAl17}, demographic parity \cite{DworkEtAl12}, counterfactual fairness \cite{KushnerEtAl17}.
+These fairness criteria are often conflicting \cite{Saravanakumar21}, and the choice of a fairness criterion should be application-specific.

+The relative merits of various fairness definitions has been studied in other works including \cite{Corbett17} and \cite{corbett2018} and we encourage practitioners to familiarize themselves with the possible benefits and pitfalls before deciding on a fairness criteria.
+Equality of opportunity may be an appropriate choice when balancing exposure of recommendations resulting in a ``positive'' outcome is across groups is desirable and equalized odds may be useful when balancing exposure conditional on any outcome label is important.
+Works such as \cite{jacobs13} and \cite{Orhan21} demonstrate how well-intentioned fairness initiatives can lead to unintended consequences.
+Ultimately, we leave it to the practitioners to use their domain expertise to judge the applicability of equality of opportunity or equalized odds and suggest that users carefully monitor the results of fairness mitigation over time to safeguard against any unforeseen harm.

+This research can benefit groups that are currently disadvantaged by large-scale automatic decision systems.
+While we do not see any clear negative outcomes of this work, we remain mindful that fairness is a dynamic problem, and we have addressed it from a static perspective.
+This work has also not addressed intersectionality explicitly, though the framework can handle some intersectional questions.
+Good practice requires monitoring the fairness performance of the tools we have developed and as well as assessing whether they have unintended intersectional consequences.